A mathematical framework to study organising principles in graphical representations of biochemical processes: Process species, process networks, and their transformations

-\begin{example}[A process network with one process species] In Figure \ref{fig:process-species}, we consider the SBGN-PD visualisation of the biochemical reaction, where a molecule MEK-P modulates the activation of ERK into ERK-P. Using notations from Definition \ref{ARDefinition: Biochemical process networks}, we construct an associated process network $\mc{B}=(E, B, \lbr l_i \rbr_{3} )$ as follows: \begin{itemize} \item $B := \lbr b \rbr$, the singleton set containing the process species.
+In Figure \ref{fig:process-species}, we consider the SBGN-PD visualisation of the biochemical reaction, where a molecule MEK-P modulates the activation of ERK into ERK-P. Using notations from Definition \ref{ARDefinition: Biochemical process networks}, we construct an associated process network $\mc{B}=(E, B, \lbr l_i \rbr_{3} )$ as follows: \begin{itemize} \item $B := \lbr b \rbr$, the singleton set containing the process species.

 \item $\mc{L}$ has three elements $l_1, l_2, l_3$, representing consumption arc, modulation arc and production arc, respectively, in Figure \ref{fig:process-species}.

 \item $E:=\lbr e^{b}_{11},e^{b}_{12}, e^{b}_{21}, e^{b}_{31}, e^{b}_{32} \rbr$, where \begin{itemize} \item $e^{b}_{11}=(\text{ATP, simple chemical})$, \item $e^{b}_{12}=(\text{ERK, macromolecule})$, \item $e^{b}_{21}=(\text{MEK-P, macromolecule})$, \item $e^{b}_{31}=(\text{ERK-P, macromolecule})$, \item $e^{b}_{32}=(\text{ADP, simple chemical}).$ \end{itemize} If we represent the \textit{set of molecules} $\lbr\text{MEK-P, ERK, ERK-P, ATP, ADP}\rbr$ by $M$ and the \textit{set of types of molecules involved} $\lbr\text{macromolecule, simple chemical}\rbr$ by $T$, then the set $E= M \times T$.